 NEW!
 Stock comp in private companies can be a financial rocket, but with rocketry comes rocket science.
 It's surprisingly complex.
 This article presents key points from financial advisors with expertise in financial and tax planning for equity comp in private companies.

-To paraphrase Donna Summer, you worked hard for the money, so you better treat it right.
-For employees with stock comp and company shares, an IPO presents unique financial-planning circumstances.
-We asked seasoned financial advisors for their insights.
+Video included!
+For private company employees with stock options, RSUs, and shares in the company, an initial public offering (IPO) presents unique planning circumstances.
+We asked financial advisors for their insights.
 Read their responses in their own words.

 My clients who work at startup companies preparing for an initial public offering (IPO) are giddy with thoughts of the wealth and opportunities their pre-IPO stock compensation will provide.
 I try to set them straight with five financial-planning points that may help to manage their post-IPO expectations.